fplab/ui-for-pl/src/live-programming.rst

   (3) Do not be overly ambitious in the design.

 As we can see in the above paper, there is a huge problem space in the game development domain including product (e.g. art, creativity, game design), development (e.g. tools, development process, team), resources (budget, hardware, publishers), and customer facing (e.g. marketing, feedback).
-This compendium covers only **tools** and **languages** for game development.
+This compendium mainly covers **tools** and **languages** for game development.

 Professional Platforms for Game Development
 -------------------------------------------------
 In recent years, game engines such as Unity3D and Unreal Engine have been the most popular platforms for game development.
 A game engine simplifies the task of the programmer by offering convenient abstractions for the hardware and operating systems on top of which the game runs.
 Game engines also provide reusable components such as physics, game inputs, rendering, and artificial intelligence (AI).
+Entity-component-system (ECS) is an architectural pattern that is mostly used in game development, where every object in a game's scene is an entity (e.g. enemies, bullets, vehicles, etc.) and every entity consists of one or more components (implemented typically using structs, classes, or associative arrays) which add behavior or functionality.
+Therefore the behavior of an entity can be changed at runtime by adding or removing components, which maximizes the reusability and interoperability of software modules.
-Entity-component systems and event-handling mechanisms have been a fundamental feature of the software architecture of modern game engines.
+ECS and event-handling mechanisms have been a fundamental feature of the software architecture of modern game engines.
-Entity-component systems allow users to attach components (i.e. scripts) to different game entities, which maximizes the reusability and interoperability of software modules.

-While available research has mainly focused on game engine subsystems such as rendering and AI, the issues regarding the overall architecture design of game engines have received less coverage.

 .. container:: bib-item

   .. bibliography:: game-development.bib
     :filter: key == 'anderson2008case'

+  While available research has mainly focused on game engine subsystems such as rendering and AI, the issues regarding the overall architecture design of game engines have received less coverage.
   This article, in response, presents a number of key aspects and potential research topics with regard to the architecture design of game engines.
   These topics include the establishment of a unified language of game development, the identification of software components that are common to many types of computer games, the definition of the role of content creation tools in the game development process and as part of game engines, and many others.